 Uses proposed and approximate size of each area.

-Projected time frame and number of development phases.

 Total number of existing and proposed structures, units, or offices.

 List of all improvements proposed to be installed by the developer.

-General statement of private roads, if applicable, in accordance with section 6.05 of this Ordinance.
+General statement of private roads, if applicable, in accordance with the Township Private Road Ordinance.

-Scaled drawing by of a scale not greater than one inch equals twenty feet (1" = 20'), nor less than one inch equals sixty feet (1" = 60'), and of such accuracy that the Planning Commission can readily interpret the plan drawn by a prepared by a professional engineer, architect, planner, landscape architect or land surveyor licensed in the State of Michigan and shall bear their seal.
+Scaled drawing by of a scale not greater than one-inch equals twenty feet (1" = 20'), nor less than one-inch equals sixty feet (1" = 60'), and of such accuracy that the Planning Commission can readily interpret the plan drawn by a prepared by a professional engineer, architect, planner, landscape architect, or land surveyor licensed in the State of Michigan and shall bear their seal.
 The scaled drawing, which may contain multiple sheets, shall contain the following:

 A north arrow oriented so that north is either up or to the left.